fullofcaffeine/tshx-todomvc/README.md

 ## Learning experiment.
 Not suitable for production use.

+SSR should only be used for static content!!

 ## TODO / SOMEDAY

 * Use webpack for the server bundling as well